The Physics of Data Egress: How to Burn $180k in a Weekend

 Isometric multi-cloud architecture diagram showing data gravity pulling workloads toward low-egress-cost regions, illustrating how egress economics shape cloud placement decisions.

-When designing for Day 2 operations, “features” matter far less than the cost of exit.
+When designing for Day-2 operations, features matter far less than the cost of exit.
 The most dangerous architectures are not the ones that fail loudly — they are the ones that succeed expensively.

 This creates a natural hybrid pattern: compute where latency matters, data where gravity dominates.
-The mistake teams make is allowing vendors to offer “free egress” as a lure — only to trap data inside proprietary storage formats, APIs, or managed services that eliminate portability.
+The mistake teams make is allowing vendors to offer “free egress” as a lure — only to trap data inside proprietary storage formats or managed services that eliminate portability.
 Egress is only free if your data can actually leave.

 Case Study: The 2PB Escape